-The Hawthorne strainer is the predominant strainer found behind home and commercial bars around the world.
-It is as necessary to modern cocktails as the cocktail shaker.
-As far as bar tools go the Hawthorne strainer came a bit late to the party, but it helped to revolutionise the cocktail game like all other cocktailing tools did.
-Many a cocktail we drink today would be entirely different without the Hawthorne strainers existence.
-Read on to find out its history, how to use it and what cocktails call for the use of a Hawthorne Strainer.
+As far as bar tools go, the Hawthorne strainer came a bit late to the party- but it helped to revolutionise the cocktail game like all other cocktailing tools did.
+In fact, many of the cocktails we drink today would be entirely different without Hawthorne strainers.

-They were modelled after Chinese tea strainers, however the easily removable and cleanable coil did most of the straining work.
-As ice rose in popularity and availability across the country and as new drinks were made using this abundance of frozen water, the Hawthorne strainer with its excellent straining capability became more and more common.
+These bartender basics were modelled on Chinese tea strainers, however the easily removable and cleanable coil did most of the straining work.
+And as ice in drinks rose in both popularity and availability across the country, the Hawthorne strainer with its excellent straining skills became more and more common.

-The Hawthorne strainer was not actually called the Hawthorne strainer up until a few decades ago, rather than simply being called a “cocktail strainer”.
-It garnered its name not from its creator or the place where it was made, but from a bar owned by the gentleman whom owned the patent to the piece.
-Originally the name Hawthorne was stamped into the Hawthorne strainer, but this practice dropped off after a couple of decades.
+However, the Hawthorne strainer was not actually named so until a few decades ago, and before was simply called a “cocktail strainer”.
+Originally the name Hawthorne was stamped into the Hawthorne strainer, but this practice dropped off after some years.

 Using a Hawthorne Strainer